storj/drpc/drpcconn/README.md

 type Options struct {
 	// Manager controls the options we pass to the manager of this conn.
 	Manager drpcmanager.Options

+	// CollectStats controls whether the server should collect stats on the
+	// rpcs it creates.
+	CollectStats bool
 }
 ```